 There is odometer fraud, which happens when they disable, roll back or otherwise manipulate the odometer to make the mileage appear less than it actually is.
 Not only is this a federal crime, but it can also be grounds for receiving substantial compensation when suing a car dealership.

 False online advertising – Dealers may also tell you that a car in their online advertising has features, such as Navigation, that it does not.
 They might advertise a low online price that increases once you arrive at the dealership.

 Spot Delivery Violation – Fort Washington, Largo and Camp Springs car dealers might let a customer drive off the lot in their new car before financing has been approved.
 If financing is not approved within 4 days, the dealer must return 100% of the down payment, and must return your trade in.
 They are not allowed to sell your trade or keep your down payment if financing is not approved.

 A dishonest dealer may run a credit check on you without your permission.
 This is illegal under federal law, and the dealer can be sued for checking your credit without your permission because it hurts your credit score.
 Whitney, LLP can help remove unauthorized credit inquiries.

 Rental car or commercial use history – Dealers have to disclose to car buyers if a used car was a rental or used commercially before selling it.
 If they do not, consumers can recover compensation.

 Car dealers do not have an unlimited license to commit fraud and take your money.
 They do not have the right to lie to you and make various misrepresentations about the vehicle to make you pay more or convince you to buy a car where everything does not meet the eye.

 The lawyers at Whitney, LLP help car buyers unwind bad deal and recover compensation for unfair treatment.
 We help buyers who need a lawyer to sue a car dealership.
-Call us today at (410) 583-8000, or contact us online to request your free initial consultation with no out-of-pocket fees or expenses.
+Call us today at (410) 583-8000, or contact us online to request your free initial consultation.